 any other substances such as foods, dyes or preservatives.

-Tell your doctor if you are not well or have any other health problems or history of, including:
+Tell your doctor if you are not well or have any other health problems or history

 any mental illness

 Tell your doctor if you are pregnant or intend becoming pregnant.

 Your doctor will discuss the risks and benefits of taking Sinequan during pregnancy.

 If you have not told your doctor or pharmacist about these things, tell them before